jweaver72/EGZUMMER-WIKI/Spectrum-analyzer.md

 <br><br>

 Spectrum analyzer can also be used with [**ScnRng** mode](./Radio-operation#scan-frequency-range-function)
+NOTE: in this mode blacklist is limited to 15 frequecies

 ##  Button functions
 * `1` / `7` - increases/decreases frequency step between consecutive bars